Whitty985playz/SCPSecretShenanigans/README.md

 This is just all the SCP: Secret Shenanigains Scripted Events scripts ported to Scripted Events Reloaded.

-The old scripts can be found in the `Archive` folder.
+The old scripts can be found in the `InternalScripts` folder.

 > I am not writing any more than this, I can not be bothered to lmao - whitty